gemstone/root-dev/docs/AddLibrarySteps.md

 ### Philosophies

 As its name infers, the Gemstone Libraries site is for "libraries", i.e., sets of reusable code that can be packaged and referenced by other libraries and applications.
 As such, an "application" project is not commonly a suitable project type.
-However, an exception to this rule is that the application is directly related to a particuar Gemstone library; case in point: [`pqdif-explorer`](https://github.com/gemstone/pqdif-explorer).
-Also, it is certianly fine if libraries contain helper applications as part of their source code, but the primary project should normally be a library, i.e., `<OutputType>Library</OutputType>`.
+However, an exception to this rule is that the application is directly related to a particular Gemstone library; case in point: [`pqdif-explorer`](https://github.com/gemstone/pqdif-explorer).
+Also, it is certainly fine if libraries contain helper applications as part of their source code, but the primary project should normally be a library, i.e., `<OutputType>Library</OutputType>`.

 Each new library in Gemstone should be as standalone as possible to make it readily accessible as a package and usable by a variety of projects.
 It is OK to reference other Gemstone libraries as well as other packages, but this should be limited to exactly what is needed.
 External package sources should be limited to either NuGet or GitHub.

 When choosing external packages to reference, care should be taken to evaluate the source quality.
 Consequently, only libraries that are open source should be used so that source quality _can_ be evaluated.
 Additionally, make sure the license of referenced packages is compatible with the [Gemstone MIT license]( https://github.com/gemstone/root-dev/blob/master/LICENSE).

 Currently Gemstone libraries target [.NET Standard 2.1]( https://dotnet.microsoft.com/platform/dotnet-standard), in addition to .NET 7.0, to make the library more widely accessible.
-However, it is exepcted that this codebase will eventually only target newer versions of .NET and the standard libaries will be abandoned so code can properly accomodate new language and runtime features that may not be available to .NET Standard.
+However, it is expected that this code-base will eventually only target newer versions of .NET and the standard libraries will be abandoned so code can properly accommodate new language and runtime features that may not be available to .NET Standard.

 Ideally Gemstone libraries should [target multiple frameworks]( https://docs.microsoft.com/en-us/dotnet/standard/frameworks) to accommodate more deployment options.
 As new C# and/or .NET features become available that improve a library's security, performance, or portability, dropping older _less used_ target frameworks should be preferred to using [`#if/#else/endif` preprocessor directives]( https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-if) for multiple code implementations, as this becomes more difficult to maintain.
 If the change separates one or more _highly used_ framework targets, use your best judgment, as a primary goal is always to make the library widely usable.